sowmya916/Data-ANalytics/README.md

 # Data-ANalytics
-1.A basic data analysis on a weather dataset
+1.A basic data analysis on a weather dataset.